6 things you can do now to secure a raise this year

-Garcia said that superiors respond positively to employees who have a plan for the future.
+Garcia notes that superiors respond positively to employees who have a plan for the future.
 “It’s important to not only bring to the table the achievements you have made, but also ideas for the future.
-It shows your dedication and passion for your job,” she said.
+It shows your dedication and passion for your job,” she explains.

 4Know your number

-So you’ve started communicating more with your boss and have your achievements clearly defined, but wait, do you know how much of a raise you want?
-Of course you want a raise, but what’s your desired salary or even the percentage increase in your current pay?
+So you’ve started communicating more with your boss and have your achievements clearly defined, but wait, do you know how much of a raise you want and what the percentage increase is from your current pay?
 “Saying ‘I deserve more money,’ or ‘I want a raise’ is ambiguous.
 A penny is a raise.
-You have to be clear about what you believe you deserve,” said Brooks.
+You have to be clear about what you believe you deserve,” says Brooks.
 If you’re unsure of a good number or starting point, check a site like Glassdoor to see what the average salary is for someone in your geographic location and position.

 5Visualize your ideal outcome